George Preece: Later life

-Promoted to sub-inspector, Preece continued to serve in the Armed Constabulary until 1876 at which time he became a magistrate at Ōpōtiki.
+Promoted to sub-inspector, Preece continued to serve in the Armed Constabulary until May 1876 at which time he became a magistrate at Ōpōtiki.
 He subsequently fulfilled similar roles in Napier and Christchurch.
 In 1892 he retired from the judiciary and became a businessman.
-He moved to Palmerston North, where he died on 10 July 1925.
+He moved to Palmerston North,where he died on 10 July 1925.
 He was survived by his wife and four children.